List of Taeyeon concert tours

-South Korean singer Taeyeon has embarked on numerous headlining concert tours, three of which toured multiple countries in Asia.
-The concert, Butterfly Kiss, made Taeyeon the first Korean female artist to embark on a full-scale concert while still being a member of an active girl group.
+South Korean singer Taeyeon has embarked on numerous headlining concert tours, four of which toured multiple countries in Asia.
+The concert, Butterfly Kiss, made her the first Korean female artist to embark on a full-scale concert while still being a member of an active girl group.
 She was the first South Korean female solo artist to hold a solo concert at Hong Kong's AsiaWorld Expo Arena.
 She also became the first South Korean female soloist to stage back-to-back shows in Thailand.

+In 2023, Taeyeon's first arena tour The Odd of Love was announced, starting with a two-day concert at the KSPO Dome in June 2023.
+It was making Taeyeon the first South Korean female artist to headline a concert at the venue both as a solo artist and as a member of a group.
+With her shows in Thailand, Taeyeon became the first South Korean female solo artist to headline a two-day solo concert at the Impact Arena, the largest indoor-arena in the country.
+She also became the first South Korean female solo artist to headline concerts in Taiwan's Taipei Arena, Singapore Indoor Stadium and the second South Korean female solo artist to hold a concert at an arena in Japan, following her label mate BoA.

 1st Asia Tour: Taeyeon Solo Concert "Persona"

 Persona was Taeyeon's first Asia concert tour.
 The first show was held on May 12, 2017, at Olympic Hall in Seoul, South Korea.